ianlienfa/Library-Detector-GTV/README.md

 # Library-Detector-Gound-Truth-Verificator
-This is a tool to evaluate how good a evalutor extension is.
+This is a tool to evaluate how good a library detector extension is.

 Current features include:
 - Dynamically insertion of cdn dependencies